 If you want to know what personal data we have about you, you can ask us for details of that personal data and for a copy of it (where any such personal data is held).
 This is known as a “subject access request”.

-To contact us about anything to do with your personal data and data protection, including subject access requests, please use the following details:
+To contact us about anything to do with your personal data and data protection, limited to make a subject access request, please use the following details:

 Postal Address: Belfield Group, Hallam Fields, Ilkeston, DE7 4FW

 We may change this Privacy Notice from time to time.
 This may be necessary, for example, if the law changes, or if we change our business in a way that affects personal data protection.
 Any changes will be made available on our Company website.